apache/fury-site/docs/benchmarks/index.md

 ## Read Results Responsibly

-Start with [Methodology](methodology.md), then open the report whose capability, runtime, schema, mode, and operation match your workload.
+Start with [Methodology](methodology.md), then open the report whose capability, language, schema, mode, and operation match your workload.
 The checked-in results are historical evidence from their recorded environment, not a guarantee for a different application or current main branch.